• Skip to primary navigation

 Frozen Berry Smoothie

 For me I love the simplicity of simply grabbing a bag of frozen mixed berries from the freezer and blending along with some milk of choice.
-This makes the basis of a lovely thick smoothie, since the frozen berries give a great thick texture.

 If you have frozen home-grown blackberries, raspberries or strawberries from previous harvests or a bag of a single kind of frozen berries then you can use these instead.
-No need to defrost them, just make sure your blender is powerful enough to cope.

-Frozen berries are so handy to have in the freezer as you can use them for crumbles, fruit compote, jam or over pancakes.
 This berry smoothie is ideal as part of your breakfast when you have more time or enjoyed alone if you are on the go and need to make something and go.

 Close up from above of a jar filled with a bright berry smoothie.